youngkyoonjang/EPIC_Tent2019/README.md

 ## Frame-by-frame action label ground truths

 Frame-by-frame action label ground truths used for the online recognition section of the paper are contained in the frame_level_action_annotation directory.

-Each participants has a file of the style: <ParcticipantNumber>.frame_level_gt.txt
+Each participant has a file in the style: <ParcticipantNumber>.frame_level_gt.txt

 The file contains 2 columns:

-frame_digit -> Frame number in GoPro Video

-action_id -> Action (sub-task) Label for that frame
+frame_digit -> Frame number in GoPro Video action_id -> Action (sub-task) Label for that frame